Don’t Forget Human Rights Issues as Russia Hosts the World Cup

-Even people who don’t like football should be paying attention.
+Even people who don’t like soccer should be paying attention.

 The FIFA World Cup has just kicked off, and there’s a sense that, for at least a fleeting moment, the sport can help us heal some of the tempestuous political divisions that have arisen against a background of staggering global inequality.